arborchat/yggdrasil/README.md

 ## Dependencies

 Yggdrasil's Dependencies are all vendored with the exception of the C standard library.
-Yggdrasil is with against [MUSL Libc](http://www.musl-libc.org/), so the makefile tries to use that by default.
+Yggdrasil is developed against [MUSL Libc](http://www.musl-libc.org/), so the makefile tries to use that by default.
 To build Yggdrasil, you'll either need to install the MUSL GCC wrapper or change the value of `CC` in the makefile to `CC=gcc`.